Code4Community/Code4Community.github.io/tutorials/git-tutorial.md

 Your local computer and the server (We use Github, but there are many services) might have differing histories.
 To sync our history with the history stored by the server, we will use two operations:

-- **Push**: Push any additional commits from my local history on the *current branch* to the remote server.
+- **Push**: Push any additional commits **on the current branch** from my local history to the remote server.
 (If a remote branch does not exist with that name, VS Code will prompt you and it will be created on the remote server.)
-- **Pull**: Pull any additional commits on the *current branch* from the remote server and store them in my local history.
-This also updates your **working tree**.
+- **Pull**: Pull any additional commits **on the current branch** from the remote server and store them in my local history.
+This also updates your **working tree** (the files you see on disk will update to reflect any changes).

 **You will never be able to directly push to master.** Therefore, before pushing your code you will have to checkout a new local branch (this is covered in the later parts of this tutorial.)

 # Part 2: Cloning a repository

+Git has a nice [command-line interface](https://git-scm.com/docs/gittutorial), but for the purposes of this tutorial we will be using the interface in Visual Studio Code.

 - Open Visual Studio Code, and open a new window (File -> New Window)